Side effects

 • The Stack and Queue modules in Core are mutable data structures.

-• (There are no immutable libraries for stack/queue - just use lists)
+• (There are no immutable stack/queue libraries in Core - just use lists)

 • (There is also Hash_set which is a (hashed) mutable set and Hashtbl which is a mutable hashtable; more on those later)

-• Here is a simple example of playing around with a Stack for example.
+• Here is a simple example of playing around with a Stack.

 # let s = Stack.create();;